Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 ## Examples

-The following snippets show brief samples of common operations a user might use the ACR SDK library for.
+The following snippets show brief samples of common developer scenarios using the ACR SDK library.
 Please note that each sample assumes there is a `REGISTRY_ENDPOINT` environment variable set to a string containing the `https://` prefix and the name of the login server, for example "https://myregistry.azurecr.io".

 ### Sync examples